-Ask any Moroccan about the status of the Western Sahara and they will insist it belongs to their country, yet the UN is clear that this is still under dispute.
+Ask most Moroccans about the status of the Western Sahara and they will insist it belongs to their country, yet the UN is clear that this is still under dispute.
 Local maps may show this region as a seamless continuation of the hammada around Tarfaya, but many outside Morocco disagree.

 This area largely comprises the former colonies of Spanish Sahara and part of the Tarfaya Strip.
 Crossing the vast tracts of desert here, one does marvel at the dispute.
 The towns are merely administrative centres, and the terrain stretching away from the N1 is featureless, arid, inhospitable and uninviting.
 Despite this distinct lack of postcard prettiness, this environment has phosphate, oil and fishing potential – significant factors in the dispute.